zac-williamson/aztec-web-starter/README.md

 ### Setup

-1. Start Aztec Sandbox by following the [Quick Start Guide](https://docs.aztec.network/developers/getting_started).
+1. Install the Aztec tools from the first few steps in [Quick Start Guide](https://docs.aztec.network/developers/getting_started).

 Please note that this project uses `v0.86.0` version of Aztec SDK.
-If you have installed a different version, please update the version in the `app/package.json` file.
+If you wish to use a different version, please update the dependencies in the `app/package.json` file to match the version of your tools.

-Alternatively, you can use `v0.86.0` by running the following commands:
+Alternatively, you can specify `v0.86.0` when updating Aztec tools by running the following commands:

 ```sh
 aztec-up 0.86.0